AdaCore/gnatstudio/docs/users_guide/extending.rst

   parameters.
 Such hooks can also be connected to from other scripting languages.

-A small trick worth noting: if the command bound to a hook doesn't have the correct number of parameters that this hook provides, the command won't be executed and GPS reports an error.
+A small trick worth noting: if the command bound to a hook does not have the correct number of parameters that this hook provides, the command will not be executed and GPS reports an error.
 You can make sure that your command is always executed by either giving default values for its parameter or by using Python's syntax to indicate a variable number of arguments.

-This is especially useful if you're connecting to a :command:`general` hook, since you don't know in advance how many parameters the call of :func:`Hook.run` provides::
+This is especially useful if you are connecting to a :command:`general` hook, since you do not know in advance how many parameters the call of :func:`Hook.run` provides::

   ## This callback can be connected to any type of hook